MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Update-MgBetaGroupConversationThreadPostExtension.md

 Update an open extension (openTypeExtension object) with the properties in the request body: The data in an extension can be primitive types, or arrays of primitive types.
 See the table in the Permissions section for the list of resources that support open extensions.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgGroupConversationThreadPostExtension](/powershell/module/Microsoft.Graph.Groups/Update-MgGroupConversationThreadPostExtension?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)